log4cplus/log4cplus/README.md

 [log4cplus].
 They either do not have a reasonable C++11 capable compiler or have not been checked with [log4cplus] 2.x, yet:

+  - Windows 7 with MS Visual Studio 2013
   - Linux/AMD64 with Clang version 3.2-1~exp9ubuntu1
     (tags/RELEASE_32/final) (based on LLVM 3.2)
   - Linux/AMD64 with Intel(R) C++ Intel(R) 64 Compiler XE for